pbejian/evat/README.md

 Just copy the two files evat.py and example.py in the **same** directory.
 Do **not** open and look at evat.py, otherwise it's not so funny.
 Run example.py and enjoy...

-PS - This message is a Git test...

-PSS - Another test message.